wsydney76/craft-contentoverview/README.md

 ## Known issues

-* 'info' popups do not work if the section html is loaded via ajax.
-Obviously event handlers have to be attached, but how??
 * Undocumented things from Craft 4.3 core are used: css classes, css variables, scripts, icons...
 This may break anytime.